-The BID represents 870 business properties that operate within the city centre in the designated area.
+The BID represents 814 properties that operate within the city centre in the designated area.

 Businesses are represented both in their area and business type by a diverse board of directors.
 For the Swansea BID part 4, the Board will continue where possible to have a diverse representation across geography, business type and be financial contributors to the BID.

 The Swansea BID levy threshold will remain at £5,000 RV and the BID levy will remain at 1% of a premises rateable value.